apache/metron/metron-analytics/metron-profiler-client/README.md

     config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
 Default is the empty Map, meaning no overrides.

-e.g. To retrieve all the profiles for the last 5 hours.
-PROFILE_GET('profile', 'entity', PROFILE_FIXED(5, 'HOURS'))
+e.g. To retrieve all the measurements written for 'profile' and 'entity' for the last hour on the same weekday excluding weekends and US holidays across the last 14 days:
+PROFILE_GET('profile', 'entity', PROFILE_WINDOW('1 hour window every 24 hours starting from 14 days ago including the current day of the week excluding weekends, holidays:us'))
 ```

 Note that the `config_overrides` parameter operates exactly as the `config_overrides` argument in `PROFILE_GET`.